 Ok guys, so this was a hard choice to make.
 Some of you suggested that we add more liquidity, and we were in agreement with that.
 The problem is that we initially wanted to list HYVE on PancakeSwap as well, instead of having it just on UniSwap as we’ve already established that DEXs are the future.

 So we then had to choose between providing liquidity on PancakeSwap and UniSwap, we even wanted to do a vote for it, but in the end, we realized we could do something so much better; we can do them both!

 We’ve just added extra liquidity to UniSwap today, now there is around $1M in total liquidity on Uniswap.

 In addition to this, about 20% of the entire circulating supply is now locked as part of the UniSwap pool.
-A pool which is entirely locked.
+A pool that is entirely locked.

-Furthermore, keep in mind, we added 0 new tokens in circulation for this event.
+Furthermore, keep in mind, that we added 0 new tokens in circulation for this event.

 The Surprise: PancakeSwap Liquidity Event